Russian figure skater doping case: Will Olympic justice be served?

 It's a case that challenges the integrity of Olympic anti-doping rules and the sincerity of Russian accountability and care of its athletes.
 And it's a case in the spotlight because of the astonishing talent and skills of the teenager who is winning hearts around the world with her performances.

 The hearing started Sunday evening in Beijing and lasted until after 3 a.m.
 Monday morning.
-Court of Arbitration for Sport director general Matthieu Reeb said a ruling in the case that has caused havoc with one of the Olympics marquee events will be announced Monday afternoon after 1 p.m. in China.
+Court of Arbitration for Sport director general Matthieu Reeb said a ruling in the case that has caused havoc with one of the Olympics marquee events will be announced Monday afternoon after 1 p.m. in China (or after 12:00 am EST in the U.S.).

 Three CAS judges heard arguments in a closed-door session in a conference room at a Beijing hotel.
 Lawyers and officials for the parties connected to the case in the Winter Games host city and from Switzerland.